The Basics – What You Should Know First

 Some programs, like support groups and lunchtime learning sessions, are about helping you and your loved ones live with HIV/AIDS and making things easier.

 As soon as you call us at 904-356-1612, you’ll start finding out that you don’t have to handle living with HIV/AIDS alone.

 Who You’ll Work With

 You’ll first talk to an intake eligibility specialist, who will explain how you can begin to get help.
 After that, you’ll be matched to a case manager.

 Your case manager is your partner, and you should feel comfortable talking together.
-Always remember that nothing you tell your case manager can be shared with anyone else without your consent.
+Remember that nothing you tell your case manager can be shared with anyone else without your consent.

-Every six months, you and your case manager or eligibility specialist will meet to go over what has changed in your life and make sure that you still qualify for the services you’re getting.
+Every six months, you and your case manager or eligibility specialist will meet to review what has changed in your life and ensure that you still qualify for the services you’re getting.
 He or she will also see if new ones are available to you.

 Here are some things you’ll need to bring to get started.

 - Picture ID, like a driver’s license